-The aggregate amount of the transaction price allocated to performance obligations that are unsatisfied pertaining to post-origination service are RMB62,626 and RMB 171,100 as of December 31, 2016 and 2017 respectively, among which approximately 42% and 70% of the remaining performance obligations will be recognized by the Group over the following 12 months, respectively, with the remainder recognized thereafter.
+The aggregate amount of the transaction price allocated to performance obligations that are unsatisfied pertaining to post-origination service are RMB62,626 and RMB 171,100 as of December 31, 2016 and 2017 respectively.
+The aggregate amount of the transaction price allocated to performance obligations that are unsatisfied pertaining to post-origination service as of December 31, 2016 and 2017 is expected to be recognized over the following three years.